LightTag/user_guide/source/managing/taskdefinition/index.rst

 How Work is Assigned
 ~~~~~~~~~~~~~~~~~~~~
 When an annotator logs into the system and whenever they submit work, they will be assigned the next task to work on.
-A simplified explanation of the assigment process follows:
+A simplified explanation of the assignment process follows:

 1. Find the highest priority task that is assigned to a team this annotator belongs to
 2. Check if this annotator has any work left to do in the task definition